• Menu

 Flat Tops Wilderness – by Meeker

-In terms of land area, the Flat Tops Wilderness is definitely one of Colorado’s leading contenders.
+In terms of land area, the Flat Tops Wilderness is one of Colorado’s leading contenders.
 This enormous wilderness is over 235,000 acres in total, making it Colorado’s second-largest Wilderness Area.

 It’s located in two national forests: the Routt and White River national forests.
 It was designated in 1975 and is under the governance of the U.S. National Forest.
 Perhaps the most interesting thing about this wilderness is its history as it directly ties into what the country now knows as the Wilderness Act.